A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Conclusion

 \section{Conclusion}

-A low-count quantitative SPECT (LC-QSPECT) method was proposed for quantitative SPECT with alpha-particle emitting radiopharmaceutical therapies ($\alpha$-RPTs), where the number of detected gamma-ray photons is very small.
+A low-count quantitative SPECT (LC-QSPECT) method was proposed for quantitative SPECT with $\alpha$-particle emitting radiopharmaceutical therapies ($\alpha$-RPTs), where the number of detected $\gamma$-ray photons is very small.
 The method yielded reliable (accurate and precise) values of regional uptake and outperformed the conventional OSEM and GTM-based methods, as evaluated in the context of $\alpha$-RPT with $\mathrm{^{223}Ra}$.
 The method yielded reliable activity estimates in a virtual clinical trial simulating imaging of patients with bone metastasis who were administered this therapy.
-Besides, the method estimated reliable uptake for different lesion sizes and different lesion-to-bone uptake ratio values.
-Further, the method yielded reliable lesion uptake estimates for different degrees of heterogeneity of uptake in the lesion.
+Additionally, the method estimated reliable uptake for different lesion sizes and different lesion-to-bone uptake ratio values.
+Further, the method yielded reliable lesion uptake estimates for different degrees of intra-lesion heterogeneity.
 The method was observed to be approximately unbiased and yield a standard deviation close to that defined by the Cram\'er-Rao bound, indicating that the method may be an efficient estimator.
-Evaluation with physical-phantom studies on SPECT/CT scanners using NEMA and an anthropomorphic vertebrae phantom reinforced the reliable performance of the method on quantitative tasks.
+Evaluation with physical-phantom studies on SPECT/CT scanners using NEMA and an anthropomorphic vertebrae phantom reinforced this reliable quantification performance and provided evidence for the feasibility of the approach in practical settings.
 Overall, the results provide strong evidence for further evaluation and application of this method to perform quantitative SPECT for $\alpha$-RPTs.